 How to Make Pizza Sauce without Tomato Paste

 Combine Ingredients.
-Simply add all of your prepared ingredients to a medium bowl and give the whole thing a good stir.
+Add your prepared ingredients to a medium bowl and stir well.
 I told you it was easy!

 Substitutions